Martelli29/SIR-Model/README.md

 ![In this case we have the activation of the heavy isolation measures, the vertical line represent the day in which the measures have been activated.](/Images/IsolationCase.png)

-In this case we have the activation of the heavy isolation measures, the vertical line represent the day in which the measures have been activated.
+In this case we have the activation of the heavy isolation measures (scenario 2), the vertical line represent the day in which the measures have been activated.

-Now we want to use the very effective option and how this disturb an aggressive epidemic with $\gamma$=0.03 and $\beta$=0.5:
+Now we want to use the very effective vaccine option (scenario 4) and see how this disturb an aggressive epidemic with $\gamma$=0.03 and $\beta$=0.5:

 ```shell
 -----------------------